Extremal metrics involving scalar curvature: Introduction

 and a functional $\mu_{g_{0}}$ on $\mathcal{M}$, which is determined by $g_{0}$ and the scaling invariant of weight $-1$, i.e., $\mu(c \cdot g) = c^{-1} \mu(g)$ for all $c > 0$ and $g \in \mathcal{M}$.
 If the metric $g_{0}$ is rigid with respect to the functional $\mu_{g_{0}}$ in a certain sense, then $\mu_{g_{0}}$ is an upper bound of $R_{min}$ as a functional on $\mathcal{M}$ and these values coincide at $g_{0}$.
 On the other hand, when $M$ is closed $n$-manifold with non-positive Yamabe invariant $Y(M)$, the following functional is an upper bound of $R_{min}$ on $\mathcal{M}$:

 Moreover, if a smooth metric $g_{0}$ attains equality, then it is a Yamabe metric (i.e., $Y(M, [g_{0}]) = Y(M)$) and an Einstein metric.
 However, when the Yamabe invariant is positive, this is not the case in general (see Remark \ref{rema-minscal} below or {\cite[Chapter 3]{listing2012scalar}}).
-A Yamabe metric is expected to be standard in some sense (cf. {\cite[Section 1]{schoen1987variational}}), but it remains a difficult problem to know how to actually obtain it as a limit of the sequence of solutions to the Yamabe problem, and in what sense it is standard (see also Subsection \ref{subsection-singular} below).
+A Yamabe metric is expected to be standard in some sense (cf. {\cite[Section 1]{schoen1987variational}}), but it remains a difficult problem to know how to actually obtain it as a limit of the sequence of solutions to the Yamabe problem, and in what sense it is standard (see also Subsection \ref{subsection-singular} below). \end{rema} By the way, a certain infinitesimal feature of Einstein metrics relates to another type of scalar curvature rigidity. \begin{theo}[{\cite[Theorem 1.5, Remark 1.6]{kroencke2024stability}}] Let $(M, g)$ be a closed Einstein manifold.
+If its is semi-stable and integrable, then it is locally scalar curvature rigid, i.e., there is no metric $\hat{g}$ $C^{\infty}$-close to $g$ such that $g - \hat{g} |_{M \setminus K} \equiv 0$, $\mathrm{Vol}(K, g) = \mathrm{Vol}(M, \hat{g})$ for some compact set $K \subset M$, and $R_{\hat{g}} \ge R_{g}$ on $M$ and $R_{\hat{g}}(x) > R_{g}(x)$ for some $x \in M$.
+If $(M, g)$ is unstable, it is not locally scalar curvature rigid. \end{theo} \begin{rema} Dahl--Kr\"{o}ncke \cite{dahl2024local, kroencke2024stability} also found a relation between stability of Einstein metrics and certain type of scalar curvature rigidity. \end{rema}

 As noted in \cite{goette2002scalar}, one can apply the construction of Lohkamp \cite{lohkamp1999scalar} to see that not all metrics on $M$ are area-extremal (for this definition, see the beginning of Section \ref{section-rigidity}) if $\mathrm{dim} M \ge 3$.
+Similarly, for each closed manifold $M^{n}$ of dimension $n \ge 3$, there is at least one Riemannian metric that is not type III scalar curvature rigid in the sense of Listing (see Definition \ref{def-3} below).
 However, such an example is not given in an explicit way.
 That is, we can deduce the existence of such a metric but we cannot know any concrete properties involving its curvatures in general.
-In light of the above, this study aims to investigate relations between some rigidity phenomena involving scalar curvature and standard metrics in various senses.
-In particular, in this paper, we give some necessary conditions for metrics to be extremal in some senses (see Definitions \ref{def-1}, \ref{def-2} and \ref{def-3} below and the corollaries following them).
+In light of the above, this paper aims to investigate relations between Listing-type of rigidity phenomena involving scalar curvature and standard metrics in various senses.
+In particular, we will investigate the relations between such types of scalar curvature rigidity and some infinitesimal features for constant scalar curvature metrics.